ivmai/bdwgc/README.md

 or win16 is hard.

-For machines not already mentioned, or for nonstandard compilers, some porting suggestions are provided in the "porting.html" file.
+For machines not already mentioned, or for nonstandard compilers, some porting suggestions are provided in doc/porting.html.

 ## The C Interface to the Allocator